Restoring Healthy Habits When You’re Burned Out

 - Depending on local restrictions, invite a friend for dinner rather than a Zoom call.

 - Go see a friend instead of texting.

 - Keep it simple; a brief visit for tea rather than an elaborate dinner provides ample opportunity to connect but with less effort.

 Self-care is the solution to many challenges in life, including burnout.
-Life can only get better when you take care and look after yourself.
+Life can only get better when you care and look after yourself.